|Location:||University Centre at Blackburn College|

 All students take a total of 120 credits per level.

-Level 6 Modules (there are 3 mandatory modules and 1 optional modules out of a choice of 4 as indicated by *) include:
+Level 6 Modules (there are 4 mandatory modules and 3 optional modules.
+You will need to choose two optional modules out of a choice of 3.

 - Management and Organisations